AI-and-Inclusion/ai-and-inclusion.github.io/home.md

 #### Keynote Speaker

-[John Rochford](https://johnrochford.com/?utm_source=product&utm_medium=email_sig&utm_campaign=edit_panel&utm_content=plaintext) helps make the web usable by people with disabilities.
+Our keynote speaker [John Rochford](https://johnrochford.com/?utm_source=product&utm_medium=email_sig&utm_campaign=edit_panel&utm_content=plaintext) will present his research 'using AI and Crowdsourcing to Simplify COVID-19 Info Worldwide'.
+John Rochford is passion to help make the web usable by people with disabilities.
 He focuses on people with intellectual disabilities and/or autism.
-His research and develop artificial intelligence (AI) powered web text simplification on a mass scale.
+His research is to develop artificial intelligence (AI) powered web text simplification on a mass scale.
 Easy-to-understand text is great for people with cognitive disabilities, non-native language speakers, people with low literacy, seniors, and really everyone.

 #### Invited Speakers